Dharahara: 2015 earthquake

 On 25 April 2015, at 11:56 NST, an earthquake with an estimated magnitude of 7.8, hit Kathmandu and its surrounding region, leading to the collapse of the tower.
 The structure collapsed during lunch hour and only its base survived.
 According to witnesses, the area was covered with clouds of smoke and in the rubble was heard shouting.
 The Nepalese Army barricaded the entrance and launched the rescue mission.
 Some of the bricks from the tower's remains were inscribed with the name of Juddha Shumsher, indicating that it was rebuilt during his tenure.

 In February 2016, the government decided to rebuild the tower, and Prime Minister KP Sharma Oli and his cabinet ministers contributed one month's salary to the rebuilding.
 A fund called "I will construct Dharahara" was also established to collect money for the reconstruction.
 According to Sushil Gyawali, chief executive of the National Reconstruction Agency, the new tower would be earthquake-resistant.
 The foundation stone of the new tower was laid down on 27 December 2018.

 Reconstruction and inauguration

-The original one, built by the first prime minister of Nepal Bhimsen Thapa, was destroyed in the 1934 earthquake.
+The original tower, built by the first prime minister of Nepal Bhimsen Thapa, was destroyed in the 1934 earthquake.
 Rana Prime minister Juddha Sumsher Rana constructed the second which was destroyed in the April 2015 earthquake.
 The reconstruction of the monument took place under the coordination of the National Reconstruction Authority.

 Reconstruction of the tower began in October 2018.
 The inauguration ceremony was organized for the eve of the sixth anniversary of the Gorkha earthquake.
 Prime Minister KP Sharma Oli inaugurated the historical Dharahara (Bhimsen Stambha/ Dharahara) on 24 April 2021, in Sundhara, Kathmandu.

-Despite the inauguration ceremony, construction work on the tower continued with the full opening in September 2024.
+Despite the inauguration ceremony, construction work on the tower continued with the full opening in September of 2024.